PHP-DI/PHP-DI/README.md

 A factory is used to create the instances that are injected.

-By default, the strategy used is the Singleton pattern, which means that only one instance of each class is instantiated.
+By default, the strategy used is the Singleton pattern (`\DI\Factory\SingletonFactory`), which means that only one instance of each class/dependency is instantiated.

-This can be configured to a different strategy, or even to use a different factory.
+This can be configured to a different factory, using code or the configuration file (see below).

-In the near future, more configurations (via annotations) will be available very easily.
+For example the `\DI\Factory\NewFactory` will create a new instance each time a dependency is resolved.

 ### Installation